dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-unmanaged-api-reference.md

 title: "Unmanaged API Reference" ms.date: "03/30/2017"
 ms.assetid: 2a2e8274-6556-46a2-80d3-a1812903cbcf
+description: Learn how Windows Presentation Foundation (WPF) libraries expose a number of unmanaged functions that are intended for internal use only.
 ---
 # WPF Unmanaged API Reference
 Windows Presentation Foundation (WPF) libraries expose a number of unmanaged functions that are intended for internal use only.
 They should not be called from user code.